 version for open instrumentation ensemble and glacier ecoacoustics (2015)

-The audio excerpt above includes the electroacoustics, but no instruments.
-The score is performed by any ensemble of pitched instruments separated into three groups.
+The score can be performed by any ensemble of pitched instruments, and it is separated into three groups.
 The first group plays a melody in heterophony, and the second two groups play contrupuntal heterophonic textures.
-A timeline (musicians use a timer) helps organize the instrumentalists in relation to the electronic part.
+A timeline helps organize the instrumentalists in relation to the electronic part.

 Threnody (Sikuigvik) (2015)

 Performance materials include a PDF score and an electronic track.